britram/pins/draft-trammell-inip-pins.md

-We note that protocol-level support for this context explicit could point toward solutions for a variety of problems in currently deployed naming services, from generalized solutions with privacy/efficiency tradeoffs to the ({{I-D.ietf-dnsop-edns-client-subnet}} aside), to explicit redirection to alternate naming resolution for "special" names {{RFC6761}}.
+We note that protocol-level support for this context explicit could point toward solutions for a variety of problems in currently deployed naming services, from generalized solutions with privacy/efficiency tradeoffs ({RFC7871}} aside), to explicit redirection to alternate naming resolution for "special" names {{RFC6761}}.

 ## Unicode alone may not be sufficient for distinguishable names